Chuyển đến nội dung chính

 Ensure you got your Infura account set up and have access to your endpoint URL.
 Feel free to read more about getting started with Infura.

-At the top of our new .js file, we can add the following to import the web3js library that we just installed:
+At the top of your new main.js file, you can add the following to import the Web3.js library that you just installed:

 const Web3 = require('web3');

-Next, we can add the following to connect to our Infura endpoint so that we can interact with the Ethereum blockchain:
+Next, you can add the following to connect to your Infura endpoint so that you can interact with the Ethereum blockchain:

 const web3 = new Web3(new Web3.providers.HttpProvider('https://mainnet.infura.io/v3/API_KEY'));